nataliatesarova/project-four/README.md

 ### Navigation bar

 The Navigation Bar is prominently positioned at the top of the page, with the navigation links aligned to the left side.
-When a user is logged in, certain links undergo changes; for instance, the Login transforms into Logout, "Register" link changes to "Add New Recipe," and a "MyProfile" link is added.
+When a user is loggged in, crtain links undergo changes: the Login transforms into 'Logout', 'Register' link changes to 'Add New Recipe', and a 'My Profile' link is added.
 For smaller screen sizes, a hamburger menu is utilized to display the navigation links.
 ![Navigation bar](assets/pics/navbar.png)

 ### Homepage

 The homepage is accessible to all users, even without registration or logging in.
 It features recipe cards displaying a featured image, recipe title, author, and creation date.
-A "View More Details" button, allows all users to explore the recipes.
+A 'View More Details' button, allows all users to explore the recipes.
 The home and subsequent pages have the capacity to display a maximum of 9 cards.
 ![Homepage](assets/pics/homepage.png)

 ### Recipe details